Earthquake Early Warning - Frequently Asked Questions

 Do Earthquake Early Warning Systems predict earthquakes?

 There is currently no reliable means to predict earthquakes before they occur.
-EEW detects an earthquake almost immediately after it occurs, and fast communications and processing technologies allow for the alerting of imminent shaking to most areas at risk.
+EEW detects an earthquake as it occurs; fast, automated communications and processing technologies allow for the alerting of imminent shaking to most areas at risk.

-How much warning time will the Canadian EEW system provide?
-Will it be sufficient to evacuate our facility before strong shaking?
+How much warning time does the Canadian EEW system provide?
+Is it sufficient to evacuate our facility before strong shaking?

-The national EEWS will provide seconds to tens-of-seconds warning.
+The national EEW system provides seconds to tens-of-seconds warning.
 When an alert is received is dependent on several factors including distance from the earthquake and how the alert is received.
 The farther you are from the epicentre, the more warning time you will have.
-Only for very large, somewhat distant earthquakes, such as a megathrust earthquake along the Cascadia Subduction Zone, might some regions receive sufficient warning to evacuate to some extent.

 Will we always be notified of an earthquake that could affect us?